-If the other party causes a material breach of the contract, they might be responsible to you for damages and, depending on the terms of the contract, it is likely that you will not have any further responsibility under the contract.
+If the other party causes a material breach of the contract, they might be responsible to you for damages and, depending on the terms of the contract, it’s likely that you’ll not have any further responsibility under the contract.
 For example, in the mobile app development contract, if the developer fails to meet the milestones (either in terms of timing or quality of the work product) and the defects are not curable within the time period set out in the contract, the contract may provide that you have the right to terminate the contract.
-Whether you will be responsible for any further payments will depend on the terms of the contract.
+Whether you’ll be responsible for any further payments will depend on the terms of the contract.

 Payment Upon Termination

 Many contracts contain clauses which deal with the question of whether/what payments must be made upon termination of the contract.
 These clauses are often closely negotiated, and the terms can vary greatly from contract to contract.

 Continuing with our software development contract example, the developer will want to include a clause that requires the client to pay for all work done to the date of termination, as well as an additional amount for all resources (eg. personnel) that cannot be reallocated to another project within, for example, 3 weeks of termination, regardless of the reason for termination or who terminated the contract.

 The client will want this clause to provide for no payments past the date of termination, or, payment only for work completed and accepted by the client before the date of termination.
 Large clients with strong bargaining power may have standard software development contracts of their own, which can include clauses that state that the client can terminate if the work product is not accepted by the client, and that if the contract is terminated, the developer will be obliged to refund all payments made under the contract.

 Check your contract carefully to see what type of payment upon termination clauses it contains, if any!